£21,260 - £27,480 Price range

 Both passive and active safety measures abound here, including ABS, EBD, brake assist as well as stability and traction control.
 Safety definitely isn’t something that you need to worry about when considering an Auris Touring Sports.

 Right at the bottom of the range, the Auris TS is keenly priced – under £16,000 isn’t bad at all for a car of this type.
 You’ll pay more to get bigger engines and Hybrid models – one of the TS’s unique selling points – start at over £21,000, by which point the car is deep in diesel competitor territory.

 However, some drivers – particularly those who regularly knock around town – will find running costs lower than the average diesel, and the fuel is cheaper to boot.
-Other running costs are also low – the Hybrid has zero car tax and low benefit-in-kind (company car) rates.
+Other running costs are also low – the Hybrid has low benefit-in-kind (company car) rates.
 Unfortunately, London-based drivers will no longer enjoy congestion charge exemption since the 75 g/km limit came into force.